 - Get into a push-up position with your arms extended and slightly wider than shoulder-width, legs extended behind you, and maintain a straight line from your head to the heels.

-- Hold your weight onto your hands and toes with keeping the back straight and core tight.
+- Hold your weight onto your hands and toes while keeping the back straight and core tight.
 That’s your starting position.

 - Now bend your right knee and bring it from inside toward the left elbow.
 Hold for a moment if you want, then return your leg to the starting position and repeat on the other side to complete one rep.